ki321g/AMS/README.md

 <!-- References -->
 ## References
-The following resources were used in the making of this readme:
+The following resources were used in the devlopment of this project:

 1. **[Home Assistant Tuya Integration instructions](https://www.home-assistant.io/integrations/tuya/)**